 Shop from a secure computer

-A computer or Android phone that isn't protected by antivirus software is more likely to be compromised by malware.
-Otherwise, all data entered into or transmitted from that phone or computer is at risk, including all forms of personally identifiable information, credit-card numbers and bank accounts.
+A computer or Android phone that isn't protected by the best antivirus software is more likely to be infected with malware.
+All data entered into or transmitted from that phone or computer is at risk, including all forms of personally identifiable information, credit-card numbers and bank accounts.
 Be sure to keep the operating system and all internet-facing apps updated to the latest software versions.

 Shop using a secure connection